Tsunami: History

+Japan has the longest recorded history of tsunamis.

 As early as 426 BC the Greek historian Thucydides inquired in his book History of the Peloponnesian War about the causes of tsunami, and was the first to argue that ocean earthquakes must be the cause.
 The oldest human record of a tsunami dates back to 479 BC, in the Greek colony of Potidaea, thought to be triggered by an earthquake.
 The tsunami may have saved the colony from an invasion by the Achaemenid Empire.

 The cause, in my opinion, of this phenomenon must be sought in the earthquake.
 At the point where its shock has been the most violent the sea is driven back, and suddenly recoiling with redoubled force, causes the inundation.
 Without an earthquake I do not see how such an accident could happen.

 The Roman historian Ammianus Marcellinus (Res Gestae 26.10.15–19) described the typical sequence of a tsunami, including an incipient earthquake, the sudden retreat of the sea and a following gigantic wave, after the 365 AD tsunami devastated Alexandria.